P1kaZhou/IGR205_Project/pipeline.md

 The bones that aren't influencal for any vertex on the merged surface are pruned, and skin weights are updated.

 #### 3. Skeleton refinement

+"Skeleton refinement" involves mainly splitting an existing bone and adding a joint to it, or removing a bone and merging its two joints.
+This can be treated as a cut followed by a merge, and the same operations are applied.